Phaans: Plot

 The story begins by showing Shakeela working as a maid for the upper-class family of Nadia.
 Nadia's daughter Hafsa plans to marry Samad.
 To arrange the marriage and to serve as a helping hand, Shakeela stays at Nadia's house along with her daughters; Zeba and the younger Farah.
 Zeba, a college-going girl comes across with them.
 Sahil is Nadia's autistic son.
 At night, everyone is busy with the marriage.

 Zeba receives a call from her fiancé, Hashim.
 He demands to see her and calls her in an under-construction building.
 Zeba at first refuses, but later agrees to meet him due to his insistence.
 Zeba goes there and someone rapes her.
 She returns to where everyone is already looking for her.
 She enters with Samad from the main gate and everyone there mistakes Samad as the culprit.
 Zeba is taken to hospital where a doctor changes the reports as Siraj had already called him and ordered him to declare her as a patient of hysteria.
 The doctor does and, disappointed, Zeba goes to her home with her mother.
 She tells everyone that Sahil is the culprit, but no one believes her.
 Samad helps Zeba to seek justice.
-Zeba learns about her pregnancy.
+Later Zeba learns that she is pregnant with Sahil's child.
+And plans to use the DNA test reports as an evidence to prove Sahil guilty of raping her.

-Farah and Hashim's mother goes to Samad's house and tell him that Zeba is going to be a mother of his child.
+Misunderstanding Farah and Hashim's mother goes to Samad's house and tell him that Zeba is going to be a mother of his child.
 Samad calls Zeba and Shakeela picks up.
 Shakeela thinks that Samad is the rapist and he blackmailed her to blame Sahil.
 Hashim and Farah marry.

 Shakeela gives abortion pills to Zeba and kills her unborn child.
 Zeba goes to hospital to take the DNA results but the doctor says that there was a problem in the lab.
 Zeba makes a video against Sahil and puts it on social media where it goes viral.

 Sahil is again hospitalised.
 Hafsa makes a video against Zeba and Samad.
 Nadia calls Zeba and tells her that she learned the truth about Sahil.
 Zeba and her mother go to Nadia's house and some news reporters are there.

 Nadia says that Zeba lied for money.
 Zeba goes home.
 Farah learns of her pregnancy.
 Zeba and Shakeela reach home and Shakeela has an angina attack.
 Zeba takes Shakeela to the hospital.
 She tells Farah about Shakeela.
 Farah reaches the hospital and taunts Zeba that if she remained quiet, her mother would be fine.
 Shakeela and Zeba go home and Zeba decides that she will not fight for justice ever again.
 Shakeela tells Zeba to call Farah.
 Zeba goes to their house where she learns that Farah is pregnant.
-She pleads with Tai to take Farah with her but she refuses.
+She pleads with Tai to let Farah come with her but she refuses.
 When Zeba arrives home she sees Shakeela dead.